Smart Systems Technologies

-- Assess business cases for automation systems including either parts or all of programmable logic, automation control, mechatronics, and/or machine vision.
+- Assess business cases for automation systems including either parts or all of programmable logic, automation control, mechatronics, and machine vision.

 - Apply industry-standard methodologies such as Lean Six Sigma for process and project planning and management.

-A variety of scholarships are available to all FLCC students, and they can help offset the cost of your education.
-As a Smart Systems Technologies student, you are also eligible for the following scholarships:
+As a Smart Systems Technologies student, you may also be eligible for the following program-specific scholarships:

 - Eugene B. Risser Technology Scholarship

 Additional scholarships are available outside of FLCC, including:

 - FAME (Finger Lakes Advanced Manufacturers' Enterprise) Scholarship